 Paws for Love is unlike any other program offered by the SPCA.
 For hundreds of patients and assisted-living residents each year, visits from faithful, four-legged friends often add entirely new dimensions to people’s lives.

-If you are interested in learning more about Paws for Love, or if you represent a hospital, assisted living facility, funeral parlor, or other entity and you’d like to coordinate Paws for Love pet visitation, contact Program Coordinator Deborah Braun: email@example.com.
+Interested in receiving a visit from Paws for Love?
+If you represent a hospital, assisted living facility, funeral parlor, or other entity and you’d like to coordinate Paws for Love pet visitation, please contact firstname.lastname@example.org.
 You can find us on Facebook too!

 *Due to insurance restrictions, the SPCA is unable to make visits to individuals’ homes.